 Share on ThriftyFunCheck out these photos.
 Click at right to share your own photo in this page.

 I thought this guy was absolutely adorable!
 He crawled around on my husband's organic borage blossoms for a long period of time, offering me ample opportunity for shots!

 Shore Acres State Park is always buzzing with life.
 While strolling along with my husband, he led me to a long flower bed with gorgeous blossoms.
 I loved these bright red and yellow flowers.

 I call this photo Country Perfection because of the scene that bee gets to take in.
 Imagine, sitting atop the bright center of a gorgeous flowers, just people watching in the sun as butterflies and sweet aromas drift by you.

 These pretty flowers attract both bees and butterflies.
 They are native to the eastern and central areas in the U.S., but do well in many other growing zones.
-These lovely photos capture some of their visitors.

 This page contains bee hive photos.
 Although most of us don't want to find a bee hive too close to our home, the hives can be very interesting to photograph.